stottle-uk/react-user-list-kata/README.md

 ### Actions

 I've used a similar pattern to NGRX for Angular to create the `actions`.
-They are all classes and a ‘type’ is exported from the actions files and used in the reducer (all case statements are strongly typed) and `mapDispatchToProps` functions.
+All `actions` are classes and a ‘type’ is exported from the actions files and used in the reducer (all case statements are strongly typed) and `mapDispatchToProps` functions.
 There was an issue with this though and redux thought the classes were for an async action and threw an error but got around this with middleware to convert the class to a plain object.

 ### Reducers